-303.3 - Administrator Evaluation
+303.3 - Licensed Administrator: Evaluation

 The principal will be an educational leader who promotes the success of all students by:

-7. Professional Community for Teachers and Staff: Fosters a professional community of teachers and staff to promote each student’s academic success and well-being.
+7. Professional Community for Teachers and Staff: Fosters a professional community of teachers and professional staff to promote each student’s academic success and well-being.

 Adopted: 8/14